davidferrandiz/product-list/README.md

 - No offline cache for the catalogue: without a connection, the product list shows an error rather than stale data.
 Favorites remain available, since they are stored locally.
 - No pagination — the API returns the whole catalogue in a single call.
 - The profile is fixed to user `8`, because the API has no authentication.
-- Prices are formatted in the user's locale but always as US dollars, which is the currency the API actually returns.
+- Prices are formatted using the device locale, but the currency is fixed to USD.
+The API returns a bare number with no currency field, so that is an assumption on our side rather than something the response tells us.
+In production the currency would be part of the model and come from the backend.

 ## Built with